mit-ll-responsible-ai/hydra-zen/docs/_sources/index.rst.txt

-We want to be able to configure and run the `train_fn` from the commandline, while being able to modify all aspects of its inputs, including nested parameters in `Model` and `DataLoader`.
+We want to be able to configure and run the `train_fn` from the commandline, while being able to modify all aspects of its inputs, including parameters nested in `Model` and `DataLoader`.

-`hydra_zen` makes short work of this: we can create and store custom configurations for all parts of this library code, and generate a CLI that reflects the resulting hierarchical config.
+`hydra_zen` makes short work of this: we can create and store custom configurations for all parts of this library code and generate a CLI that reflects the resulting hierarchical config.

 .. code-block:: python
    :caption: Using hydra-zen to create a configurable CLI for running `train_fn`